pinkforest/pinkforest/2024-06-11-msg-auth-status.md

 And I need to get my e-mail client [funnelweb] to use it outside the pipeline for [arewe.at]

+I've also created [my own imap4 protocol implementation] from scratch in [yaws-rs] that I intend to integrate in future with my pipelines using only [completion based IO] via [yoloTLS] via [lunatic].

 If this work helps you, please consider helping out including providing funding to improve the current e-mail landscape.

 You can send me an e-mail to: pinkforest_edu .. the AT thing in between ....  pm.me - or use the e-mail in my GitHub bio and ROT13 decode it.